Last update - May 16th 2014

-Each of the 16 items from the general description 'tuna' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Protein.There are 16 items ranging from Fish, tuna, fresh, bluefin, cooked, dry heat through to Fast foods, submarine sandwich, with tuna salad per 100g of tuna.
+The list below gives the total Protein content in the 16 items from the general description 'tuna'.These 16 types of tuna range from Fish, tuna, fresh, bluefin, cooked, dry heat through to Fast foods, submarine sandwich, with tuna salad and are ranked by the content or amount per 100g.

-The median value of Protein is in Fish, tuna, white, canned in oil, drained solids which in 100g contains 26.53 g of Protein.
-The average amount of Protein in 100g of tuna, based on the list below is 24.26 g of Protein.
+The median value of Protein is found in Fish, tuna, white, canned in oil, without salt, drained solids which in 100g contains 26.53 g of Protein.
+The average amount of Protein contained in 100g of tuna, based on the list below is 24.26 g of Protein.

 From the Protein content in tuna list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each tuna item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Fish, tuna, fresh, bluefin, cooked, dry heat.
 The item can be scaled by quantites in g, oz or typical serving sizes.